ayumi-cloud/oc-security-module/README.md

 Checkbox hints can be placed at the `top` and `bottom` via yaml, checkboxes can be nested and have three states: `checked`, `unchecked` or `indeterminate`.

+Added new datasets widget to core, users can create data sets via `yaml`, `html` or `json`.
+In October II the core's been upgraded to accept json files natively now.
+The widget also is fully compliant with the schema spec, to learn more about schema datasets see here: [Schema Dataset](https://developers.google.com/search/docs/data-types/dataset).
+The widget comes with several graphical interface layout, these are: `Phylogram`, `Cladogram`, `Unrooted`, `Time-scaled tree`, `Two-dimensional tree` and `Three-dimensional tree`.
+Which then allows the following sub-layouts `rectangular (by default)`, `slanted`, `circular`, `fan`, `radial`, `unrooted` and `clock`.

 ### Themes

 There are several themes that come as standard in October II, these include `dark` mode, `light` mode, `classic (October 1 theme)`, `standard (October II theme)`, `bootstrap` and `material`.
 The themes also use some new CSS4 standards and updates with some new Media Queries properties, you can learn more here: [Media Queries Level 4](https://www.w3.org/TR/mediaqueries-4/) and to find out all the latest CSS features being worked on by the w3c group can be found here: [CSS current work and what's new](https://www.w3.org/Style/CSS/current-work).
 Plus you can create and add your own themes easily now with a dedicated section.